Ferruccio Busoni

 Ferdinando Busoni (1834–1909)

-taking it to heart and incorporated that it as a worldview about the purpose of music into everything that he did in terms of his writing his compositions his teaching his interactions with others his place in the world in general.
+taking it to heart and incorporating it as a part of his worldview about the purpose of music.
+He incorporated it into everything that he did in terms of his prose, his compositions, his teaching, his interactions with others…and his place in the world in general.

-His deep study of Franz Liszt compositional style as well as riches in a currency which the local money market does not acknowledge.
+His deep study of Franz Liszt’s compositional style and editions of Listz’s and JS Bach’s keyboard works were a significant part of Busoni’s legacy.
 And there we have that solitary Don Quixote figure going out and tilting at artistic windmills throughout his life.
 Fascinating person.

 Please share your thoughts about Busoni and any other thing musically, artistically, that you find to be of interest.